 And most importantly, I’ve had the best people around me in this town.
 I’ve gone to school here with both of my siblings, and my brother will be here to another two years.
 My parents’ house is close enough to hop in the car and drive home for a spontaneous trip to see my family and my dog.
 A lot of my good friends here actually live nearby, and I’ve gotten to hang out at all of their homes and get to know their families.

-On my first visit to Wake this fall, I thought the campus was beautiful, people were friendly, and the classes seemed great, but all I wanted to do was get out of there.
+On my first visit to Wake Forest this fall, I thought the campus was beautiful, people were friendly, and the classes seemed great, but all I wanted to do was get out of there.
 My dad and I sat down for a (super-early) dinner at 4:30 because I wanted to eat as soon as possible so we could drive home.
-It was all I could do to keep from bursting into tears and then I did just that…at a restaurant.
-Embarrassing, yes.

 The idea of yet another round of goodbyes, another move…it just felt like too much.
 I moved when I finished elementary school, when I finished middle school, and when I finished high school.
 Part of me just wants to finish college and stay put.

-I don’t know for certain that being at Wake Forest is the right choice.
-But I do know that wherever I choose, it will be good.
+I don’t know for certain that being at Wake Forest (or even going to law school!) is the right choice.
+But I do know that whatever I choose will be good.

 I’ll grow to love this new city, Winston Salem, that I’ve visited twice in my life.
-I’ll meet awesome new people, form a new community, and hopefully find some running buds.
+I’ll meet awesome new people, find a church I love, form a new community, and hopefully find some running buds.
 I’ll find the prettiest trails, best local restaurants, and new favorite study spots there.